BlazeInferno64/netport.js/README.md

 ## scanPort() function

+The `scanPort()` function scans a specified port on a specified host and checks whether it is open for the specified protocol (TCP or UDP).

+### Parameters

 The scanPort() function parameters are as follows -

 - `type`: The type of port to scan (`"TCP"` or `"UDP"`).
 Default is `"TCP"`.